lenzyh/GenshinGachSimulator/README.md

 ### Version 2: Capturing Radiance
 ![Screenshot](images/v2.PNG)

-And below will be one of the simulated result of these 2 version of simulators after 1000 pulls/n
+And below will be one of the simulated result of these 2 version of simulators after 1000 pulls
+###
 ![Screenshot](images/table.PNG)
 Version 1: 53.70% banner 5-star rate
 Version 2: 54.50% banner 5-star rate